Arbuthnot and Ambrister incident

-Robert Chrystie Ambrister (1797–1818) was a British citizen and a native of Nassau, Bahamas.
-Ambrister had served in the Royal Navy as a volunteer and as a midshipman between 1809 and 1813, when he returned to the Bahamas.
-During 1814–1815, he served in Spanish Florida as an auxiliary 2nd lieutenant of the British Corps of Colonial Marines, commanded by Brevet Major Edward Nicolls of the Royal Marines.
-Discharged from the military in Nassau in 1815, the former Marine lieutenant returned to Spanish Florida in 1817 with his fellow former Marine, Brevet Captain George Woodbine, and the Scottish soldier of fortune Gregor MacGregor.
+Robert Chrystie Ambrister had been born in 1797 in Nassau, The Bahamas.
+During the Napoleonic Wars, he served as a midshipman in the Royal Navy between 1809 and 1813, when Ambrister returned to the Bahamas.
+In 1814, he was commissioned into the Royal Marines as the rank of auxiliary second lieutenant, serving in Spanish Florida in the Corps of Colonial Marines under Brevet Major Edward Nicolls during the War of 1812.
+Discharged from the military in Nassau in 1815, Ambrister returned to Spanish Florida in 1817 with fellow Royal Marine veteran George Woodbine and Scottish soldier of fortune Gregor MacGregor.

-Alexander (George) Arbuthnot was an older man, a Scottish merchant, translator, and diplomatic go-between, on occasion, who had been present in Florida since 1803.
-Jackson's execution of Arbuthnot, Ambrister, and at least two prominent Creek-Seminole leaders (Josiah Francis and Hoemotchernucho) was perceived, both in Great Britain and elsewhere, as an act of barbarity violating the conventions of warfare.

-A decade later in 1828, Jackson was elected president of the United States.
+Alexander George Arbuthnot was a Scottish merchant and translator who had been present in Florida since 1803 and occasionally served as a diplomatic go-between for various polities in the region.
+Jackson's execution of Arbuthnot, Ambrister and the Muscogee and Seminole leaders Josiah Francis and Himathlo Micco was perceived, both in Britain and elsewhere, as an act of barbarity violating the conventions of warfare.
+A decade later in 1828, Jackson was elected President of the United States.